campaign 2024 tanzania

 Project progress

-Last year, another well was drilled in the remote village of Muungano.
-Mission 21 installed solar pumps and water tanks in Luhanga, Mabadaga and Muungano.
-Around 2,300 residents can now be supplied with fresh and clean water.
-The water is also used to irrigate two tree nurseries in Matebete and Mabadaga as well as demonstration fields in Luhanga, Matebete and Mabadaga.
-The planting of tree seedlings began at the start of the rainy season in December 2023.
-"Forest gardens" are being created at two project locations, in which not only trees but also vegetable plants will grow.
-The existing irrigation system has also increased the harvest yield on existing vegetable fields and increased the income of the women and their families.
+Last year, two wells were drilled in remote villages and equipped with tanks and solar pumps.
+Five locations now have a reliable supply of clean drinking water for around 3,500 inhabitants.
+The water is also used to irrigate tree nurseries in Matebete, Mabadaga and Muungano as well as demonstration fields in Luhanga, Matebete and Mabadaga.
+At the start of the rainy season in December 2023, work began on planting tree seedlings, which have developed very well as the tree varieties are well adapted to the dry climate.
+"Forest gardens" were created at all five project locations, in which not only trees but also vegetable plants grow.
+The existing irrigation also increased the harvest yield on existing vegetable fields and provided an increase in income for the women and their families.
+There are a total of ten women's groups with 220 members at the five project locations.
+They receive agroecological training and are closely supported in the implementation of the project.

 Tanzania